xwmx/nb/README.md

              When <value> is also present, assign <value> to the setting. colors     Print a table of available colors and their xterm color numbers.
-             When <number> is provided, print the number in its color. edit       Open the `nb` configuration file in `$EDITOR`. get        Print the value of a setting. list       List information about available settings.
+             When <number> is provided, print the number in its color.
+             `settings colors themes` prints a list of installed themes. edit       Open the `nb` configuration file in `$EDITOR`. get        Print the value of a setting. list       List information about available settings.